-- Medical treatment, pharmaceuticals, specialist therapies and rehabilitation costs not covered by your health fund or Medicare - Paying down debts such as a mortgage and living expenses while you are unable to work - Modifications to your home arising from change to your mobility - A carer or care support - Additional disposable income in the event your partner needs to cease work to look after you
+- Medical treatment, pharmaceuticals, specialist therapies and rehabilitation costs not covered by your health fund or Medicare - Paying down debts such as a mortgage and living expenses while you are unable to work - Modifications to your home arising from a change to your mobility - A carer or care support - Additional disposable income in the event your partner needs to cease work to look after you.

 Access to a lump sum can also go towards the cost of travelling interstate, or overseas, to access the best medical care.

-TPD insurance is generally only available if you also take life insurance and normally, the amount of your life insurance cover will be reduced by the amount of any TPD claim that is paid.
+TPD can be bought on its own or packaged with life cover.
+If it's packaged, your life cover will normally be reduced by any amount paid out on a TPD claim.

-These descriptions are general as what's covered under an TPD insurance policy can be different between insurers.
+These descriptions are general as what's covered under an TPD insurance policy can differ between insurers.
 To understand what's covered under an insurance policy, read the product disclosure statement (PDS) or speak to a financial adviser.